Cheap Buyers? How To Deal With Low Budget Customers In 6 Steps

 6. Know when to walk away

-Profit, relationships and deals are won or lost during the negotiation process.
-When successful negotiators arrive armed with the tools and skills needed to negotiate effectively, desired outcomes are optimised, and loss of profit is avoided.
-The thing is, when it comes to negotiations, profits and closed deals aren’t the only desired outcome.
+Profit, relationships, and deals are won or lost during negotiation.
+When successful negotiators arrive armed with the tools and skills needed to negotiate effectively, desired outcomes are optimized, and loss of profit is avoided.
+However, profits and closed deals aren’t the only desired outcomes when it comes to negotiations.
 That’s where our Negotiation Skills Training comes in.

-Preservation of the relationship is also crucial to ensure long term business opportunities and negative feelings aren’t harboured.
+Preserving the relationship is crucial to ensure that long-term business opportunities and negative feelings aren’t harbored.

 Sales professionals, procurement departments, and business leaders must learn how to navigate effective negotiations that positively impact both parties and inspire future business.